How to Clear Cache and Cookies on iPhone from Browsers and Other Apps

 This is great because you won’t have to load those high-resolution images every time you open the website (as it simply loads the cache data), but that data quickly adds up.
 It may also be storing large files from websites that you don’t (and don’t plan to) visit anymore.

-The process of clearing browser caches and cookies on your iPhone differs slightly depending on which browser you use.
-Here are step-by-step instructions to clear your browser cache on iPhone for Safari and Google Chrome:
+The process of clearing browser caches on your iPhone differs slightly depending on which browser you use.
+Here are step-by-step instructions to clear your browser cache on iPhone for Safari, Google Chrome and Mozilla Firefox:

 Safari